Do These Things Now To Recession Proof Your Lifestyle

 We prepare for fires by doing fire drills.
 In similar fashion, you can prepare for a recession with a recession drill, to plan for how you’d get by if your income got reduced.

-Start by writing down all of your spending for an entire month, including your: phone, housing, cable and utility bills; groceries and gas; and spending on nonessential items such as clothing, shoes and jewelry.
+Start by writing down all of your spending for an entire month, including your: phone, housing, cable and utility bills; groceries and gas; and spending on nonessential items such as clothing, shoes, and jewelry.

 Tracking your spending for even one month can help you identify where you’re overspending and build better and thriftier shopping habits.